acherm/acherm.github.io/_posts/2025-03-18-SizeCodingArtBuild.md

 ---
 layout: post
-title:  " Cinematic experience fitting into 256 bytes."
+title:  "Sizecoding a cinematic experience fitting into 256 bytes"
 date:   2025-01-22 011:54:29 +0200
-tags: [programming, art, minification, wasm]
+tags: [programming, art, minification, wasm, sizecoding, code golf]
 ---

 I came across a [video](https://www.youtube.com/watch?v=J6StCkzpLoQ) by the amazing Laurie Wired about the art of fitting a quite impressive cinematic experience into 256 bytes.
 Yes, 256 bytes.
-I'm usually interested by code miniaturization (see, e.g., a chess puzzle resolver fitting in a Tweet here: https://blog.mathieuacher.com/ProgrammingChessPuzzles/)
+I'm usually interested by code minification/golfing (see, e.g., a chess puzzle resolver fitting in a Tweet here: https://blog.mathieuacher.com/ProgrammingChessPuzzles/).
-I struggled a bit to find the code, and to make it work.
+I struggled a bit to find the mentioned code, and to make it work.
 The basic idea is using a Rust-like syntax with a few lines of code, you can compile into WASM (Web assembly), and execute in a browser using microW8.
-I'm sharing my experiment, and hope it might be useful to someone else.
+I'm quickly sharing here my experiment, and hope it might be useful to someone else.

 [Sizecoding](http://www.sizecoding.org/) is the art of creating very tiny programs (a few bytes) for most popular types of CPUs.